Skip to main content

 Get notified in real time when high-value whales and important user actions happen:

-• Key user events (connect wallet events, conversions, drop off)
+• Key user events (connect wallet, transactions, conversions, drop off)

 • When whales and high-value users visit your app